kmcelwee/fsi-web-scraping-seminar/seminar-1/examples.md

 categorize them by issue [as The Pudding did.](https://congress.pudding.cool/person/RepTerriSewell)

 🏛️ **Questions**
-* What kind of concrete takeaways can you make from Sewell's Twitter activity?
+* What are some concrete takeaways from Sewell's Twitter activity?
-* What kind of interpretive takeaways can you make from Sewell's Twitter activity?
+* What are some interpretive takeaways from Sewell's Twitter activity?
+* How effective would this data be in answering our original question?
 * What techniques did the Pudding use to put their data into perspective?
-* How effective is this answering our original question?

 ## Twitter Scraping Inspiration